 Kerry Patton is a veteran of the U.S. Air Force turned actor, producer, director, writer, and stunt performer.

-This first appeared in The Havok Journal April 25, 2017.
+This first appeared in The Havok Journal on April 25, 2017.